Skip to main content

 University of Miami Miller School of Medicine Podack Lab #

-I worked as a (very green) undergraduate in the lab of Dr. Eckhard Podack.
+I worked as a (very green) undergraduate in the lab of Dr. Eckhard Podack, under the direction of Ryan McCormack.
 I started with doing basic cell culture, mostly on agar plates, and eventually transitioned to more advanced cultures and working with animal models (particularly mice), where I studied the effects of a novel anticancer drug intended to treat lung cancer.

 Awards and Scholarships #